The Perfect Love and Knowledge of God

 Reflect, today, upon how deeply you believe all that Jesus says.
 Do you trust in every word He has spoken?
 Do you believe Him enough to rely upon His promises even in the midst of life’s greatest challenges?
 If you are not sure, then this is a good day to recommit yourself to the prayerful reading of His Word.
 All He says in Scripture is true and those truths are what we need to create a firm foundation for the rest of our lives.

-Lord, help me to listen to Your words and to act on them.
+My Lord and Rock Foundation, help me to listen to Your words and to act on them.
 Help me to believe in Your promises and to trust You even when the storms of life seem fierce.
 Jesus, I trust in You.

 Our Motivation for Love